ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

   git clone --recursive https://github.com/ufs-community/ufs-weather-model.git ufs-weather-model cd ufs-weather-model

-Compiling the model will take place within the ``ufs-weather-model`` directory you just created.
+Compiling the model will take place within the ``ufs-weather-model`` directory created by this command.

 ==========================
 Building the Weather Model